AI agents removed the friction from writing telemetry

 As a platform engineer, I have spent hours researching whether we should migrate from one build tool to another, reading through changelogs to understand if a dependency update will break anything, and manually testing configuration changes.

-Dependency updgrades were another time sink.
+Dependency upgrades were another time sink.
 We use dependabot, and configure it to open ~20 PRs per week in our monorepo.
 Each one required reading changelogs, checking for breaking changes, and understanding the blast radius.

 I also spend time testing infrastructure changes.
 When I modify CI configuration, I need to validate that it works.
 That means creating test branches, opening PRs, watching builds, and cleaning up afterward.
 For one config tweak, I might open 2-3 test PRs.